freecodeclan/python-AbdulBariSir/Dictionary_Datatype/notes.md

     x = thisdict.values()

 **5. Get Items -** The items( ) method will return each item in a dictionary, as tuples in a list.

+# Update Dictionary :-
+The update() method will update the dictionary with the items from the given argument.
+If the item does not exist, the item will be added.
+The argument must be a dictionary, or an iterable object with key:value pairs.

+    thisdict = {
+        "brand": "Ford",
+        "model": "Mustang",
+        "year": 1964
+    }

+    thisdict.update({"year": 2020})

+# Adding Items in Dictionary :-
+Adding an item to the dictionary is done by using a new index key and assigning a value to it:

+    thisdict = {
+        "brand": "Ford",
+        "model": "Mustang",
+        "year": 1964
+    }

+    thisdict["color"] = "red"

+    print(thisdict)